GeeAlex/Breakout-PCBs/README.md

 # Breakout-PCBs
-Breakout PCB's for components that are only available in the SMT style.
+Breakout PCB's for components that are only available in SMT styles.

+Eagle / and or Gerber files